wordswords/dotfiles/README.md

 documentation for that feature.
 10. `:help coc-nvim` for the reference documentation for Coc.vim

+## VIM9 Lookup Functions

+First move the cursor over a word or line and then:

+1. `<leader> w` to lookup the current single word on wikipedia
+2. `<leader> b` to lookup the current line with git blame

 ## Git Fugitive Plugin in Vim

 1. ``:Git blame`` for line-by-line git blame on current file, select a commit